-EUR/USD - Euro Hits 14 Month Highs On Draghi Remarks
+EUR/USD - Euro Hits 14-Month Highs On Draghi Remarks

 |1.1534

-EUR/USD has recorded slight gains in the Asian and European sessions
+EUR/USD has recorded slight gains in the Asian and European sessions.

-- 1.1366 is providing support
+- 1.1366 is providing support.

-- 1.1465 is the next line of resistance
+- 1.1465 is the next line of resistance.

 Further levels in both directions: